Bless (manga): Mirror Academy

 A 20-years-old student, Oroko is the older Sumeragi twin and also works as a model, though she lately prioritizes learning the makeup.
 Proud and sharp-tongued, Oroko upholds strict standards of how things should done and is assertive in her opinions.
-In her pursuit to live beautifully, Oroko conducts herself earnestly and diligently in everything she does, though Shitataka notes that Oroka doesn't explain herself very well and comes off as standoffish.
+In her pursuit to live beautifully, Oroko conducts herself earnestly and diligently in everything she does, though Shitataka notes that Oroka does not explain herself very well and comes off as standoffish.
 While only openly affectionate to her twin, Oroka is caring to her juniors at Mirror and considers them her friends, giving them pointers on how to improve.